MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

-First, identify the protocol that is unusual – from the Suspicious activity time line,  click on the suspicious activity to get to its details page; the protocol appears above the arrow: Kerberos or NTLM.
+Identify the protocol that is unusual – from the Suspicious activity time line,  click on the suspicious activity to get to its details page; the protocol appears above the arrow: Kerberos or NTLM.

 - **Kerberos**: This will often be triggered if a hacking tool such as Mimikatz has been used, potentially performing an Overpass-the-Hash attack.
 Check if the source computer is running an application that implements its own Kerberos stack, not in accordance with the Kerberos RFC.
 If that is the case, it is a benign true positive and you can **Close** the alert.
-If the alert keeps being triggered, and it is still the case, you can **Suppress** the alert.
+If the alert keeps being triggered, and it is still the case, you can **Suppress*** the alert.

 - **NTLM**: Could be either WannaCry or tools such as Metasploit, Medusa, and Hydra.